Data Processor Agreement

 Data Processing Description

-This Annex A forms part of the Agreement and describes the processing that the processor will performed on behalf of the controller.
+This Appendix 1 forms part of the Agreement and describes the processing that the processor will perform on behalf of the controller.

 The personal data to be processed concern the following categories of data subjects (please specify):